and in store vaccination

 LloydsPharmacy Online Doctor works with three simple steps.
 Complete a short medical form that corresponds with the treatment you require.
 An online assessment will then be carried out by one of our qualified clinicians.
 Once approved, your order is processed and treatment made available in store.
+When your vaccine is available you’ll need to call your chosen store to arrange a day and time for your vaccination.
 Start your consultation for HPV vaccinations today.

 During the current coronavirus (COVID-19) pandemic we are working hard to ensure that our pharmacists can provide services, care and advice to you safely.
 Here are some of the things we are doing to keep you safe.